krzwiatrzyk/charts/charts/tooljet/README.md

 # Legal

-| NOTE!
+> NOTE!

-I am not in any kind owner of ToolJet, for the tool license please refer to: https://github.com/ToolJet/ToolJet This is only my self-made chart which is licensed which Apache-2.0.
+> <br> I am not in any kind owner of ToolJet, for the tool license please refer to: https://github.com/ToolJet/ToolJet
+> <br> This is only my self-made chart which is licensed with __Apache-2__.